stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 return Proxy.newProxyInstance(loader, interfaces, handler);
 ```

+To exercise the new framework a throwaway prototype is created using GLFW as the guinea-pig.
+This API is considerably simpler than Vulkan, which is front-loaded with complexities such as marshalling of structures, by-reference parameters, arrays, etc.

-To exercise the new framework a prototype is created using the following (very) cut-down GLFW library, dependant only on integer primitives for the moment:
+First the following (very) cut-down GLFW library is defined, dependant only on integer primitives for the moment:

 ```java
 interface Prototype {